How Las Vegas nonprofit for the blind kept cooking during COVID

 “I’m a pencil and paper person, and I have been my entire life,” he said.
 “And I could not imagine a life without that.
 So, obviously, I learned Braille.
 I learned everything I could about it, and the one thing I kept running into is learning Braille is hard and it takes a long time.
 So, I thought, you’ve got no time to waste, let’s go.”

-Though everyone is excited to get back to in-person events and trainings, they’ve learned a lot from the pandemic and are excited about the future.
+Though everyone is excited to get back to in-person events and training, they’ve learned a lot from the pandemic and are excited about the future.

 “COVID has really taught us, ‘Well, why not?’ ” O’Neill said.
 “I was really blown away how blind people really rose to the occasion.”